Make the most of your new job with these solid networking tips

-Exchanging cards let both parties know whom they are dealing with, and gives them a way to connect again.
+Exchanging cards lets both parties know whom they are dealing with and gives them a way to connect again.
 Any mentor giving you networking tips will tell you to immediately make and distribute business cards after taking on a new job.

 After you are hired in a new organization, your colleagues will typically reach out to you and connect on LinkedIn.
 However, it would be best if you also made an effort.
-Find and follow your company’s business page on LinkedIn, and send requests to connect to all the employees in your branch.
+Find and follow your company’s business page on LinkedIn and send requests to connect to all your branch employees.

-The eagerness to connect with your organization will reflect positively in the workplace, and make it easier to fit in with the working staff.
+The eagerness to connect with your organization will positively reflect the workplace and make it easier to fit in with the working staff.

 Networking Tip #5: Attend events

 Most professional events arrange networking sessions allowing attendees to meet new people and connect.
-Try to attend as many events as you can.
+It would be best if you tried to attend these events as much as you can.
 Also, take a bunch of business cards with you to exchange with the people you meet.

 Networking Tip #6.
 Maintain your network

 Taking on a new job introduces you to new connections and a modern web of networks, but networking doesn’t just end with exchanging contact information.
-It is a process that is continuous and ongoing.
+It is, in fact, a continuous and ongoing process.